London government

 Labour was re-elected in 1981 with a small majority.
 A day after the election, the left succeeded in ousting the moderate Labour leader Andrew McIntosh, replacing him with Ken Livingstone.
 Under Livingstone, the GLC embarked upon a strongly left-wing programme, marking it as a leading "loony left" council in the eyes of media and earning its leader the nickname "Red Ken".

-In 1983, the Conservative government proposed abolishing the GLC in the white paper Streamlining the Cities.
-The government was under pressure from Outer London Conservatives to free them from the "tax high, spend high" council, and was keen to be rid of the GLC for ideological reasons.
-The GLC - along with the metropolitan counties - was abolished under the Local Government Act 1985, formally on the grounds of inefficiency, and ceased to operate on March 31st 1986.
+In 1983, the Conservative government proposed abolishing the GLC in the white paper ‘Streamlining the Cities’.
+The government was under pressure from Outer London Conservatives to free them from the “tax high, spend high” council, and was keen to be rid of the GLC for ideological reasons.
+The GLC – along with the metropolitan counties – was abolished under the Local Government Act 1985, formally on the grounds of inefficiency, and ceased to operate on March 31st 1986.

 The Act passed most of the powers of the GLC to the boroughs (and the remainder were taken back by the government), although the Inner London Education Authority survived as an independent body until 1988 (the Outer London Boroughs became the Local Education Authorities for their areas).
 The GLC's assets were disposed of by the London Residuary Body, which survived until 1996.

 London was thus governed by a single tier of local government from 1986 until the establishment of the Greater London Authority in 2000.
 Labour came to power in 1997 on a platform of devolving power to Scotland, Wales, Northern Ireland, the English regions and London.
-A referendum was held in 1998 on proposals for the establishment of a new strategic authority headed by a directly-elected mayor - a concept Labour was at that time keen to promote across the country.
+A referendum was held in 1998 on proposals for the establishment of a new strategic authority headed by a directly-elected Mayor – a concept Labour was at that time keen to promote across the country.
 The result was 1,230,715 in favour to 478,413 against (72 per cent to 28 per cent), and with this mandate, the government proceeded to pass the Greater London Authority Act 1999.

-The measure was controversial by virtue of the limited powers it intended to give to the mayor - principally the absence of tax-raising powers.
+The measure was controversial by virtue of the limited powers it intended to give to the Mayor – principally the absence of tax-raising powers.

 Controversies

-The limitations of the single-tier model for London government were evident soon after the abolition of the GLC.
+The limitations of the single-tier model for London government were said to be evident soon after the abolition of the GLC.
 The boroughs were thought to lack the strategic vision and mandate to co-ordinate their work on London-wide issues, such as transport, strategic planning and economic development, despite the efforts of bodies like the Association of London Government.

-The early 1990s saw the government respond to this by the establishment of a transport minister for London, a Cabinet sub-committee for London and in 1994, a regional Government Office for London, but it was widely argued that London had a need and a right to govern itself.
+The early 1990s saw the government respond to this by the establishment of a transport minister for London, a Cabinet sub-committee for London and in 1994, a regional Government Office for London, but it was widely argued that London had a need, and a right, to govern itself.

 However, many supporters of London government regarded the new body that was introduced as a let-down.
 It was considerably weaker than the GLC, despite having a number of powers (notably in relation to the Metropolitan Police) that its predecessor lacked.
-The Mayor would not be able to vary tax, and there were wide areas in the Act in which the Mayor would be unable to act without the approval of the secretary of state.
-Opponents, by contrast, continued to object to the political domination that the populous Inner London boroughs would exert over the prosperous Outer London Boroughs.

-And he continued to attract controversy.
-His invitation to the Muslim cleric Yusuf Al-Qaradwi - accused of being anti-Semitic, homophobic and of condoning suicide bombings - to visit London was widely criticised.
+His invitation to the Muslim cleric Yusuf Al-Qaradwi – accused of being anti-Semitic, homophobic and of condoning suicide bombings – to visit London was widely criticised.
 And his comments likening a journalist to a concentration camp guard earned him a four-week suspension from office, which was subsequently overturned on appeal.

 Quotes